GraionDilach/RandomGraionTweaks/readme.md

 ## Components 10-23 More Random Spell Scrolls (EE games only)

 Inspired by SCS's "Wider spell scrolls" component, these components add random arcane spell scrolls the arcane/divine spellcasters.
-The random spell scrolls include mod-added scrolls only _if they follow the spell.ids standard_ currently (scrolls of spells added through the OlvynChuru ClassSpellTool v2023-02-08 are included since v1.9).
+The random spell scrolls include mod-added scrolls only _if they either follow the spell.ids standard or was added with OlvynChurzu's ClassSpellTool library, dated 2023-02-08 or later_ .
 Duplicate spell scrolls are filtered out.

 The following combinations are offered (each can be selected individiually):
  - __10:__ one arcane scroll on the level of the highest arcane level memorized